 We're done with that.

-Carbon credits, by the way.
+Carbon credits, by the way, this is a great line.

-She had a c great line.
+She had a great line.

-You know, basically uh carbon credits are the subprime mortgages of international trading, and that is absolutely right.
+You know, basically, carbon credits are the subprime mortgages of international trading.

-That's that in a in a uh in a nutshell.
+That's that in a nutshell.

-When you provide incentives, essentially what is happening now in the federal government uh under these bogus causes such as environmentalism is we are providing incentives for people to divert billions of dollars into what are really scams.
+When you provide incentives, essentially what is happening now in the federal government under these bogus causes such as environmentalism is we are providing incentives for people to divert billions of dollars into what are really scams.

 And by the way, I think a lot of this problem goes back to the fall of 2001.